 MATH 2133 Peer-Led Team Learning: Calculus III

-This is an elective one-credit course that can only be taken concurrently with L24 233 Calculus III.
-The purpose of the course is to encourage students to work in small groups, supervised by a trained peer leader, on problems from the course that are designed to require a collaborative effort and to enhance understanding.
-Through PLTL sessions, students will gain an understanding of the problem-solving process.
-They will practice careful and rigorous thinking.
-They will learn to evaluate and revise their solutions by considering whether their results are reasonable, rather than by looking at an answer key.
-Grading is Pass/Fail based on participation; a student must attend and participate fully in at least nine of eleven sessions to pass the course.
-Note: Students may opt to participate in PLTL without enrolling in this optional one-credit elective.
-Enrollment in the PLTL program occurs through an online application at the beginning of the semester.
-Once enrolled in the PLTL program, students can then choose to also enroll in this one-credit elective OR to participate in PLTL without the additional credit hour appearing on their transcript.
-In this course, student groups facilitated by a peer leader meet weekly and work together on a problem set building on topics covered in the parent course, with the aim of developing problem-solving, critical-thinking, and collaboration skills.
-Sign-ups for PLTL begin in Week 1 of the semester, with meetings beginning on the weekend of Week 2.
-Students must attend at least eight sessions during the semester to earn credit; those who do not reach the attendance threshold will be dropped from the course, and the course will be removed from their transcript.
-To receive credit for PLTL, a student must remain enrolled in the parent course.
+In this course, student groups meet weekly and work together on a problem set that builds on topics covered in MATH 2130 - Calculus III.
+The purpose of the course is to encourage students to work in small groups, supervised by a trained peer leader, on problems that require a collaborative effort and are designed to enhance understanding.
+PLTL sessions guide students to become conscious of the problem-solving process and to rigorously evaluate and revise those processes by considering the reasonableness of their results, rather than by consulting an answer key.
+Sign-ups for PLTL begin in the first week of the semester, with meetings starting on the weekend following the second week of classes.
+Grading is Pass/Fail based on participation.
+Students must attend at least eight sessions during the semester to earn credit; those who do not meet the attendance threshold will be dropped from the course, and the course will be removed from their transcript.
+To receive credit for PLTL, a student must remain enrolled in the parent course (MATH 2130).
 Please note the following exceptions to the enrollment and drop policy: (1) Students will not be able to enroll in PLTL if doing so would bring them above 21 credit units, but they will still be able to participate.
-(2) Students who wish to participate in PLTL but want to opt-out of receiving credit should contact their course’s program manager.
-(3) If dropping PLTL would bring a student below 12 credit units, the drop will be entered as a withdrawal instead.
+(2) Students who wish to participate in PLTL but want to opt out of receiving credit should contact their course’s PLTL program manager.
+(3) If dropping PLTL would bring a student below 12 credit units, the drop will instead be entered as a withdrawal.

 Credit 1 unit.